typelevel/Laika/docs/04-customizing-laika/03-creating-templates.md

   See [Substitution Variables] for details.

 * Another substitution variable that inserts the content of the markup document (`${cursor.currentDocument.content}`).
-  See [Inserting Content] for details.
+  See [Inserting Content from Markup Documents] for details.

 * A directive `@:navigationTree` for rendering a navigation tree from the root (`"/"`) of the input tree.
   See [Directives] for details.